Inherited an Apartment: Your Strategic 7-Step Plan for Making the Right Decisions

 Step 4: Finding consensus in the community of heirs

 • Partition Auction: If the heirs cannot agree, any co-heir can apply for a public auction.
-However, this often leads to financial losses of 15-20% below market value.
+However, this often leads to financial losses of 15-20% below the market value.

 Here is an overview of the options: